 To View a Current Listing of Staff/Faculty Employment Opportunities at MSU Click here.

-Must have knowledge of student development theory and the impact of a residential living-learning environment on student development; ability to work with multicultural groups and individuals; have an understanding of the theories and philosophies of student discipline; and have a good working knowledge of fundamental management techniques, office procedures, budgeting, and personnel supervision.
+Must have knowledge of student development theory and the impact of a residential living-learning environment on student development; ability to work with multicultural groups and individuals; have an understanding of the theories and philosophies of student conduct; and have a good working knowledge of fundamental management techniques, office procedures, budgeting, and personnel supervision.

 Bachelor's degree (master's preferred) in college student personnel, counseling, business, or related field.